 What does LGBTI mean?

 - LGBTI: a commonly-used initialism, the component letters of which stand for “lesbian, gay, bisexual, transgender and intersex”.
+Starting from 2015, also FRA (European Union Agency for Fundamental Rights) has been using it.
 It may also feature more letters, such as “LGBTQI” or “Lgbttqia” or “Lgbti+” or other variations.
 “Q” stands for “queer”, “A” for “asexual”, the second “T” for “transsexual” and “+” for other non-normative sexual orientations and gender identities.
 Whatever form it takes, it is generally used to identify “those who are not exclusively heterosexual and / or cis-gender”;

 - Lesbian: a homosexual woman, i.e. woman who is sexually and emotionally attracted to other women;